szczepan13/req-task/README.md

 **Challenge #4**

 Write an encoder/decoder library.
 It will take two arguments:

 - key - string should contains only unique letters(case sensitive) and digits
 - message - string to encode/decode (shouldn't shorter than key)

-At first create a new one numeric key while basing on a provided key by assigning each letter position in which it is located after setting the letters from key in a some kind of alphabetical order.
+At first create a numeric key while basing on a provided key by assigning each letter position in which it is located after setting the letters from key in a some kind of alphabetical order.
 Requested order looks like that (big letters, small letters, numbers):

 `2e1Ca` => `Cae12`